-Hyundai Kona is based on a brand new platform as Kia Stonic and is positioned between Creta and Tucson; comes loaded with tech and safety features
+Hyundai Kona is based on a brand new platform as the Kia Stonic and is positioned between Creta and Tucson; comes loaded with tech and safety features

-After a plethora of teaser images and videos, Hyundai finally unveiled the long-awaited Kona compact SUV in June.
+After a plethora of teaser images and videos, Hyundai unveiled the long-awaited Kona compact SUV in June.
 It followed just days after the similar-sized Stonic concept from its subordinate Kia as the Hyundai group plans global assault in the crossover space.
 The Kona SUV is said to have a “progressive appearance” and the grille gets flanked by separate lighting units similar to the Jeep Cherokee.
 Most importantly, the positioning of LED Daytime Running Lights above the LED headlights make the front fascia very occupied.

 The separated lighting system is stated to “deliver a confident, progressive appearance with sleek and sharp shapes.”
 Also present are the tall seating position and four-wheel drive system as optional for international markets.
 Hyundai is relying heavily on Kona to elevate the brand to the top position as the leading Asian automotive brand in Europe by 2021.